How to Adopt a Cat in Calgary

 What's the difference between MEOW Foundation and Calgary Humane Society?

-MEOW is cat-only, foster-network based, requires indoor-only, longer interview process.
-Calgary Humane is full-service shelter with on-site cats, walk-in browsing, faster process.
+MEOW Foundation is cat-only, foster-network based, requires indoor-only, and runs a longer interview process.
+Calgary Humane Society is a full-service shelter with on-site cats, walk-in browsing, and a faster process.
 Both are excellent.

 Should I get one cat or two?

-For working households, two is often easier — they entertain each other and don't suffer separation anxiety like solo cats can.
-Bonded pairs are perfect for this; they already know each other.
+For working households, two is often easier.
+They entertain each other and don't suffer separation anxiety the way solo cats can.
+Bonded pairs are perfect for this because they already know each other.

 Ready to start?

-Browse all adoptable cats in Calgary across 7 rescue organizations.
+Browse all adoptable cats in Calgary across seven rescue organizations.

 Browse Adoptable Cats →